Couple swimming at Buley Rockhole, Litchfield National Park

 Sub-tropical Moreton Island is a little slice of paradise right in South East Queensland.
 Visiting the protected sand island is an unforgettable experience, where you can swim in the crystal-clear waters, marvel at colourful marine life, snorkel the shipwrecks, bask on stunning beaches and toboggan down the towering sand dunes.
 Tangalooma Island Resort runs accessible day trips to the island, starting at $95 per adult for the chilled-out Beach Day Cruise.
 Take your pick from add-on activities like whale watching, wreck snorkelling, wild dolphin feeding and safari trips to the sand dunes.
 The pristine waters provide a striking backdrop for the Tangalooma Wrecks, making snorkelling and glass-bottom kayaking some of the best options for exploring the area.
 All package deals include return transfer from Brisbane, lunch and use of the resort facilities.
 If you’d like to stay longer, there are accommodation options ranging from camping to resorts.

 How far?
-53km
+53km from Brisbane

-Get there via a 75-minute ferry trip, with boats departing from Holt Street Wharf four times daily.
+Get there: via a 75-minute ferry trip, with boats departing from Holt Street Wharf four times daily.
 The wharf is a 15-minute drive from Brisbane’s CBD.

 8. Adelaide to Hahndorf

 We have to give an honourable mention to the heritage-listed town of Hahndorf in the Adelaide Hills.
 As Australia’s oldest surviving German settlement, the influence of 19th-century Lutheran migrants is ever-present, with Hahndorf attracting visitors from far and wide to witness the charm of its original German-style architecture.
-The tree-lined main street is home to specialty stores like the famed German Village Shop with its year-long Bavarian Christmas wares, yesteryear pubs where lederhosens and accordions are the norm, traditional German bakeries and restaurants galore, as well as op shops, galleries, and gift stores of handmade goods.
+The tree-lined main street is home to specialty stores like the famed German Village Shop with its year-long Bavarian Christmas wares, yesteryear pubs where lederhosen and accordions are the norm, traditional German bakeries and restaurants galore, as well as op shops, galleries, and gift stores of handmade goods.
 Pretzels should be a priority too, just sayin’.

 How far?
-26km
+26km from Adelaide

-Get there by car, it’s a 20-minute drive from the city.
+Get there: by car, it’s a 20-minute drive from the city.
 Or catch the Adelaide Metro 864, 864F or T843 public buses from Adelaide CBD.

 Advertising